newgiin/IIDE/README.md

 Feature Wish-list
 -----------------

-These will be expounded on when I start implementing them.
-For now this is a rough outline of what I would like to have one day...

 ### Class/function centric editing
 Concentrate on editing functions and classes without caring about the structure of the file.